 These cues are often used to help children feel and see how words are structured with multiple syllables.

-• Tactile: The therapist may use physical prompts, like tapping the child’s arm or touching their chin, to mark each syllable as they say the word.
+- Tactile: The therapist may use physical prompts.
+For example, they might tap the child’s arm or touch their chin to mark each syllable as they say the word.

 7. Play-Based Activities